Bowel Health>What is normal bowel function?

 What is normal bowel function?

-Being regular really means that soft, yet well-formed bowel motions are easily passed and that this happens anywhere from 1–3 times a day to 3 times a week.
+Being regular really means that soft, well-formed stools are passed easily and without discomfort.
+For most people, normal bowel function ranges from passing stool one to three times a day to three times a week.

-• Wait for a short time after you feel the first urge to go to the toilet
+• Wait briefly after feeling the urge to go

 Learn more